(Download Adobe Acrobat Reader to view or print PDF)

 PFEP and Compact

 Every school receiving Title I, Part A funds, is required to develop a written school-parent compact.
-The compact shall be developed jointly with parents and families, and agreed upon by parents and families, and distributed to parents and families.
-The compact is passion in print.
-It is like a compass pointing toward the destination “student success.”
+The compact shall be developed jointly with parents and families, agreed upon by parents and families, and distributed to parents and families.
+The compact is a passion in print.
+It is like a compass pointing toward the destination of “student success.”
 The compact serves as a reminder of shared responsibility for school and home to work together to improve student achievement.
 It is a document that explains what families and schools can do to help children reach high academic standards of excellence.

 TITLE I SUPPORT SERVICES

 Title I is a federally funded program that provides supplementary staff, instruction, and support services for students who need extra help in reading, mathematics, science, and writing.
 Title I funds must be used in addition to District and State funds.
 All of the services students would receive in the absence of Title I must be in place before Title I funds are used.
 Every student in the school is eligible to benefit from services that are generated through the Title I program.